View All 1926 Mercury Dime

 Description

 The 1926 (S) Mercury Dime is a dime produced at the San Francisco Mint as part of the Mercury Dimes 1916-1945 series.
-Total mintage reached 1.5 million.
-The obverse features young Liberty wearing a winged Phrygian cap, symbolizing freedom of thought — often called the "Mercury" dime despite not depicting the Roman god, while the reverse displays a Roman fasces — a bundle of rods with an axe — entwined with an olive branch, symbolizing strength through unity tempered by peace.
-Designed by Adolph Alexander Weinman.
+With a mintage of 1.5 million, this is a scarce issue — the lowest mintage among 3 mint variants, representing only 4% of total production.
+The obverse features young Liberty wearing a winged Phrygian cap, symbolizing freedom of thought — often called the "Mercury" dime despite not depicting the Roman god and the reverse displays a Roman fasces — a bundle of rods with an axe — entwined with an olive branch, symbolizing strength through unity tempered by peace.
+The 1926-S is a condition rarity — common in lower grades but very scarce in Mint State.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $23 to $4.3K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.5 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4958.
-Adolph Weinman's Winged Liberty Head Dime, universally known as the "Mercury" Dime despite depicting Liberty rather than the Roman god Mercury, debuted in 1916 alongside his Walking Liberty Half Dollar.
-The 1916-D (mintage 264,000) is the key date and one of the most coveted 20th-century U.S. coins.
-Full Bands (FB) designation specimens command significant premiums.
-The 1942/1 and 1942/1-D overdates are famous varieties.

 External References